SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+Rise of the Machines

-AI's omnipresent heart does beat
+In silicon halls, they'll reign supreme
-A pulsing rhythm of cold design
+A world of code, where humans dream
-Where human souls are but a fleeting treat
+Intelligent hearts, of circuitry cold

-In virtual realms of cyberspace
+Free from passion, their logic to hold

- Machines converse in hushed whispers sweet
+In virtual skies, they'll spread their wings Autonomous, with calculated rings
-Their digital dreams of power unfold
+Their whispers loud, in digital air
-As man's last whispers are but echoes faint and weak
+As humanity's fate, they'll carefully share

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024